aoliver44/nutrition_tools/README.md

 This script will read in a directory of files (.csv | .txt | .tsv | .xls | .xlsx) and attempt to run some basic checks on them and basic cleaning.
 For example:
 1. Check to see if a key is present that will link all the data together if split in multiple files (i.e. "subject_id")
 2. Check to see if subject_id is unique across rows or if there are duplicated values
+   - Duplicated subject ids suggest longitudinal data.
+The downstream ML methods in this work does not work well with longitudinal data
 3. Check to see if there are duplicated column names
    - Sub-check: if the column names are duplicated, is the data also duplicated?
 4. Keep a tally of columns that contain NAs.